portainer/portainer-docs/docs/source/deployment.rst

 You can upload the required files via the Portainer UI or use the ``--tlsverify`` flag on the CLI.

-Portainer will try to use the following paths to the files specified previously:
+Portainer will try to use the following paths to the files specified previously (on Linux, see the configuration section for details about Windows):

 * CA: ``/certs/ca.pem``
 * certificate: ``/certs/cert.pem``